Deepak Abbot, a former senior VP at Paytm, says in a webinar,

 #2 | ESOP BuyBack

 Bangalore-based online freight aggregator BlackBuck bought back some ESOP shares from employees.
 35 employees sold back their stock options at a price much higher than the FMV.
-In a public release, the company’s senior HR management mentioned that BlackBuck bought back the shares to restructure its ESOP pool.
+In a public release, its senior HR management mentioned that BlackBuck bought back the shares to restructure its ESOP pool.